Shaped by a natural love for surfing, wanderlust, and building lifelong connections, Pritchett tends to march to the beat of his own drum.

-Pritchett is a unique mix between an intense motivational speaker and Jeff Spicoli, the weed-crazed surfer from "Fast Times At Ridgemont High."
+Pritchett is a unique mix between an intense eyeball to-eyeball motivational speaker and Jeff Spicoli, the weed-crazed surfer from "Fast Times At Ridgemont High."

 Pritchett has spent a significant portion of his life molding young minds, imparting surf/life wisdom on others.
 He takes strong pride in cultivating the mindset of others, establishing a presence others seem to eat off.

 Hockey was Pritchett's initial love.
 He learned the trade from an early age, maturing into a beyond-his-years ice skater.